ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 of parties and that the server is always authenticated.

-[TODO: Decide how to provide mutual authentication in leader-to-helper and aggregator-to-collector connections.
-One option is to use client certificates for TLS; another is to have the leader sign its messages directly, as in Prio v2.]
+[TODO: Decide how to provide mutual authentication in leader-to-helper and collector-to-leader connections.
+One option is to use client certificates for TLS; another is to have the leader sign its messages directly, as in Prio v2.
+For collector-to-leader connections, we may just have this be up to deployment.
+(For instance, the collector might authenticate themselves by logging into a website that has some trust relationship with the leader.)]

 [TODO: @chris-wood suggested we specify APIs for producing and consuming each of the messages in the protocol.
 Specific PA protocols would implement this API.]